 A student’s academic standing is determined by the cumulative quality point average (G.P.A.).
 Graduate and doctoral students are expected to maintain a cumulative G.P.A. of 3.0 or above.
 A student who has less than a 3.0 cumulative G.P.A. at any time is placed on academic probation for one semester.
 At the end of the probation semester, the student’s file is reviewed by the program's student progress committee.
 If the student’s cumulative G.P.A. is a minimum of 3.0, the student is automatically removed from probation.
 If a student does not achieve the 3.0 G.P.A., the program student progress committee will either dismiss the student from the program immediately or continue the student on probation for one more semester.
 If a minimum of 3.0 is not then achieved, dismissal is automatic.

-A student who maintains a minimum of a 3.0 average but receives a third grade of C or lower will be reviewed by the program graduate committee for a recommendation regarding continuation in the program.
+A student who maintains a minimum of a 3.0 average but receives more than two grades of C or lower will be reviewed by the program graduate committee for a recommendation regarding continuation in the program.
 An appeal to any of the above may be made by following the grievance procedures found in the D’Youville College calendar and resource guide.

 Grades Below B Policy